 - If your LLC sold taxable services and goods in the state, then you’ll be required to pay Sales and Use Taxes

 Closing LLC tax accounts is a straightforward process.
 Forms are filed and returned to the respective agencies.
 However, it should be noted that some companies usually require the submission of various paperwork.
 So, if you need further assistance, you’ll need to hire the services of an accountant.
+Be sure to look into your business banks accounts as well.

 Step 3 – File Articles Of Dissolution